Virus misinformation flourishes in online protest groups

 In a matter of days, the Facebook pages have mobilized protests at state capitols and collectively gained an audience of nearly 1 million followers on Facebook, according to The Associated Press’ analysis of the groups.

 There’s little basis in reality for many of the claims on the sites.
-The coronavirus has infected nearly 2.5 million people worldwide, and the U.S. has recorded more deaths — 43,000 — than anywhere else in the world, according to a Johns Hopkins University count.
+The coronavirus has infected millions of people worldwide, and the U.S. has recorded more deaths — 43,000 — than anywhere else in the world, according to a Johns Hopkins University count.
 Stay-at-home orders have been used by governments across the world — and the political spectrum — to try to contain the spread, as recommended by the world’s top health officials.

 But the power of suspicion is apparent in the Facebook groups.
 A private group was key in enlisting people for a “Liberate Minnesota” march outside Democratic Gov. Tim Walz’s home Friday, despite his order limiting large gatherings.
 Trump backed the protesters on Twitter, calling to “LIBERATE MINNESOTA” right before the protest kicked off.